Downloadable Template · Introduction · Why PowerPoint? · Requirements · Creating a New Slide · Sizing the Poster

 The poster title is the first level of communication with the viewer.
 It should clearly communicate the essence of your poster, be readable from 15 feet away, and be made of bold print.

 If your title text includes subscripts, superscripts, or individual words that are italicized, you will need to create your title in a text box.
-Type the text of your title, then go to the Home tab and using the Font section.
+Type the text of your title, then go to the Format menu and clicking Font.
 From here you will be able to select a style for your selected text.

-- Go to the Insert tab, and click on Text Box.
+- Click the Text Box on the Draw menu, or go to the Insert, and click on Text Box.

 - With the cursor, draw a box on the screen, with the upper left corner placed where you want your text to begin.
 The box has “handlebars” on it to allow you to adjust the size and shape of the text box.
 Begin typing your text.
 After typing a line or two, grab the handlebar on the right and bring it in to make your text box the width you desire.
-To make another text box with the same font characteristics, right-click the hatched edge of the box, then select copy, and then right-click on the slide and select Paste.
+To make another text box with the same font characteristics, click the hatched edge of the box, then go to the Edit menu, and select 'duplicate'.
 The text box will duplicate.
 Highlight the text, delete, and begin typing new text.
 All font sizes, etc. will be the same as the original text box.

-- Text can be quickly adjusted using the Font section in under the Home tab.
+- Text can be quickly adjusted using the Formatting Toolbar (Under Font tab in Formatting Palette).
 Select all text to be adjusted by using the left mouse key and dragging it over all text in the textbox needing adjustment.
 To quickly adjust the font size, use the large “A”, little “A” buttons.

 - Justification of the text can be quickly adjusted using these buttons.
 Left justified, centered, and right justified.
-Justified text (like newspapers) can be obtained by using the Font section under the Home tab.
+Justified text (like newspapers) can be obtained by clicking the Format menu, then Alignment, then select Justify (Alignment and Spacing tab).

 - Do not use nonstandard fonts as they may not be on the computer that is used to print your poster.

-- The font size should be 72 to 150 pixels in the title and no less than 32 pixels in the main text.
+- Click on the Format menu and select Font, then clicking a font size in the Font Box.
+The font size should be 72 to 150 pixels in the title and no less than 32 pixels in the main text.
+In the Formatting Toolbar, again click on a new size in the Font Box.

 Graphics are central to your poster.
 A picture is worth a thousand words.